nutratech/cli/README.rst

 .. code-block:: bash

-  activate-global-python-argcomplete
+  activate-global-python-argcomplete --user

-Then you can press tab to fill in or complete subcommands and to list argument flags.
+Then you can press tab to fill in or complete sub-commands and to list argument flags.

 Windows (Git Bash)